terminal-based-games/ouroboros/README.md

 ## Contribute

-Thank you for taking the time to contribute!
+Interested in contributing to this project?
+We'd love to have you!
 Please take a moment to review our [guide to contributing](/CONTRIBUTING.md) before getting started.

+We welcome developers of any background and skill level. :seedling:

 ## Testing

-To run all unit tests, you can enter the following command:
+Enter the following command to run unit tests:

 ```
 pytest